 Planning the website structure gives the client the best possible launchpad for success.

-I am going to show you how I plan and design the structure of a new website in 8 steps to give the client the best possible launchpad for success.
+I am going to show you how I plan and design the structure of a new website in 8 steps to give the client’s website the best chance of organic search success.

 8 steps to planning a website